 Rich in history, steeped in tradition and delightfully quirky, Italy is not only our favorite travel destination but the place to celebrate as well.

 While some Italian holidays are celebrated nationally, many festivities have a regional focus and exalt local legends.
 An old, unassuming woman who flies on a broom to bring sweet treats to kids’ shoes and stockings.
 A burning effigy in the city center that says finalmente 2020 and forza 2021.
-A town battle where people pelt oranges at each other for three days.
-A festival dedicated to a prized underground fungus.
+And a town battle where people pelt oranges at each other for three days.
+Not to mention, a festival dedicated to a prized underground fungus.
 These are just a taste of the rich traditions we celebrate each year in our cara bell’Italia.

 Hop on your virtual vespa and come along for a ride through the boot’s most exquisite and extraordinary celebrations.
 La dolce vita becomes even sweeter when we celebrate all’Italiana.

-From the presepe in St. Peter’s Square and twinkling lights adorning streets to Christmas markets in the piazza, Natale is quintessential Italy in its fullness of life and light.
+Natale is quintessential Italy in its fullness of life and light.
+From the presepe in St. Peter’s Square and twinkling lights adorning streets, to Christmas markets in the piazza.
 One of the most beloved holidays of the year, Italians kick off the Christmas season with the Feast of the Immaculate Conception on December 8th, decorating their trees and homes for the season.
 The joy continues with the Feast of the Seven Fishes on La Vigilia, Christmas Eve, and extends with great anticipation into Christmas Day.
-Many gather at their local church to celebrate the birth of the child Jesus and await the visit of Babbo Natale who brings gifts to excited, well-behaved children.
-Like most Italian holidays, Natale brings us around a table for tortellini in brodo or agnolotti and a slice of panettone or pandoro for dessert, followed by a few rounds of Tombola with family.
+Many gather at their local church to celebrate the birth of the child Jesus.
+And await the visit of Babbo Natale who brings gifts to excited, well-behaved children.
+Like most Italian holidays, Natale brings us around a table for tortellini in brodo or agnolotti and a slice of panettone or pandoro for dessert.
+Followed by a few rounds of Tombola with family.

-Salerno prepares to celebrate the Christmas season with its annual Luci d’Artista, a brilliant art installation that completely covers the city center in dazzling lights.
+Salerno prepares to celebrate the Christmas season with its annual Luci d’Artista.
+This brilliant art installation completely covers the city center in dazzling lights.
 Since its inauguration in 2006, thousands of people have flocked annually to see the captivating displays.
 Because of the continued pandemic advisory, Salerno’s lights—a truly welcomed sign of hope—will be reduced this year and not on full display until Easter.

 The Christmas season continues for 12 more days until January 6th, La Festa dell’Epifania and the feast of La Befana.
 Legend has it that on the night the Wise Men went to seek the Christ child, they asked La Befana, a witch covered in soot with a curved nose and pointed chin, to accompany them.
 According to tradition, she initially declined the invitation to finish housework but later went in search of Jesus and the Magi.

-Because La Befana did not find the baby Jesus, she travels on her broomstick every Eve of Epiphany in search of him, bringing candy to the good children and carbone, candy coal, to the naughty ones.
-Children leave their largest sock outside their door on January 5th and awake to find it filled with treats the next morning.
+Because La Befana did not find the baby Jesus, she travels on her broomstick every Eve of Epiphany in search of him, bringing candy to the good children and carbon (candy coal), to the naughty ones.
+Children leave their largest sock outside their door on January 5th and find it filled with treats the next morning.

 New Year’s Eve and Capodanno

-As the celebrations of light, food, and family continue, Italians have a unique way of saying goodbye to last year and hello to the new year.
-December 31st, New Year’s Eve, features large celebrations of fireworks, dancing and feasting – most notably on a dish of lenticchie (lentils) and cotechino (boiled pork).
+As the celebrations of light, food, and family continue, Italians have a unique way of saying hello to the new year, and goodbye to the previous one.
+December 31st, New Year’s Eve, features large celebrations of fireworks, dancing and feasting.
+Most notably on a dish of lenticchie (lentils) and cotechino (boiled pork).
 Tradition, or superstition, dictates that this symbolic abundance (“coins” and fatty meat) brings considerable success in the new year if eaten after midnight.
 Italians also always wear a new pair of red underwear to ring in the new year, a good omen.

 Capodanno is even more animated in Emilia-Romagna as Ferrara and Bologna take firework extravaganzas to a new level.
-In Ferrara, everyone gathers around the Castello Estense for a spectacular show of pyrotechnics, lights, and colors at the stroke of midnight.
-L’Incendio del Castello, The Castle Fire, is an event not to be missed, for not even the pandemic can cancel it.
+In Ferrara, everyone gathers around Castello Estense for a spectacular show of pyrotechnics, lights, and colors at the stroke of midnight.
+L’Incendio del Castello (The Castle Fire), is an event not to be missed.
+For not even the pandemic can cancel it.

-And nearby in Bologna, the locals ring in the new year in Piazza Maggiore with the city’s famous Rogo del Vecchione.
-Commissioned by a local artist, an enormous effigy called il vecchione (the old one) is burned atop a bonfire – a symbolic way to bid farewell to the old year and usher in the new year with gusto.
+Nearby in Bologna, the locals ring in the new year in Piazza Maggiore with the city’s famous Rogo del Vecchione.
+Commissioned by a local artist, an enormous effigy called il vecchione (the old one) is burned atop a bonfire.
+This is a symbolic way to bid farewell to the old year and usher in the new year with gusto.
 And what a celebration it will be when we finally get to say addio to the global pandemic!

-A time for frivolousness and fun before the beginning of the Lenten season, Italy’s Carnevale rivals the most boisterous celebrations in Rio de Janeiro and New Orleans.
-It begins immediately after the Epiphany and ends on Mercoledì delle Ceneri, Ash Wednesday, when Lent officially starts to usher in 40 days of sacrifice and self-denial.
+Italy’s Carnevale is a time for frivolousness and fun before the beginning of the Lenten season.
+This famous festival rivals the most boisterous celebrations in Rio de Janeiro and New Orleans.
+It begins immediately after the Epiphany and ends on Mercoledì delle Ceneri, Ash Wednesday, when Lent officially begins, and ushers in 40 days of sacrifice and self-denial.

-In Venice, upward of three million visitors gather in the floating city for an extravagant masquerade ball.
+In Venice, upward of three million visitors gather in the floating city for an ostentatious masquerade ball.
 An extravagant affair, Venice’s full-costumed Carnevale begins with the Festa Veneziana sull’acqua, a water acrobatic show on the Rio di Cannaregio, and continues with the Festa delle Marie.
 This parade of 12 Venetian girls is a commemoration of the 12 girls chosen annually by the Doge to receive a sumptuous dowry from the townspeople.
-Il Volo dell’Angelo, the flight of the angel, officially kicks off Carnevale and features the previous year’s Maria vincitrice, winning Maria, flying over Piazza San Marco in ornate Carnevale costuming.
+Il Volo dell’Angelo (the flight of the angel), officially kicks off Carnevale.
+It features the previous year’s Maria vincitrice (winning Maria), flying over Piazza San Marco in ornate Carnevale costuming.

-To the west, the beachside town of Viareggio is transformed by the revelry of enormous papier-mâché floats and one million costumed fans flooding the streets.
-Viareggio’s Carnevale is most (in)famous for its creative floats that parade down the streets, each one unabashed in its blatant caricature of political figures and satire of social life.
+To the west, the beachside town of Viareggio is transformed by the revelry of enormous papier-mâché floats and 1 million costumed fans flooding the streets.
+Viareggio’s Carnevale is most (in)famous for its creative floats that parade down the streets.
+Each one unabashed in its blatant caricature of political figures and satire of social life.
 Provocative and colorful, it is undoubtedly one of Italy’s best attended events.

 Pasqua and Pasquetta

 At the end of the Lenten season, the Church celebrates the Resurrection of Jesus with a feast at Pasqua, officially breaking the penitential fast.
-The week leading up to Easter is La Settimana Santa, Holy Week, and draws large crowds to Vatican City to celebrate with the pope.
-Throngs of people gather for a week of solemn celebration, including Domenica delle Palme, Palm Sunday processions, Good Friday’s Via Crucis in Rome near the Colosseum, and Sunday at St. Peter’s Basilica for Easter Holy Mass.
+The week leading up to Easter is La Settimana Santa, Holy Week.
+This occasion draws large crowds to Vatican City to celebrate with the pope.
+And throngs of people gather for a week of solemn celebration.
+This includes Domenica delle Palme (Palm Sunday processions), Good Friday’s Via Crucis in Rome near the Colosseum, and Sunday at St. Peter’s Basilica for Easter Holy Mass.

 The church bells chime loudly at midnight, joyfully announcing Pasqua.
-As friends and families gather, they feast on lamb, spring vegetables and la Torta Pasqualina, a savory pie stuffed with Swiss chard, ricotta and hard-boiled eggs.
-The meal concludes with the colomba, a dove-shaped cake topped with sugar and almonds, or a Neapolitan pastiera a rich citrus-scented dessert filled with ricotta and wheat berries.
+As friends and families gather, they feast on lamb, spring vegetables and la Torta Pasqualina.
+This savory pie is stuffed with Swiss chard, ricotta and hard-boiled eggs.
+The meal concludes with the colomba, a dove-shaped cake topped with sugar and almonds.
+Or a Neapolitan pastiera, a rich citrus-scented dessert filled with ricotta and wheat berries.
 Children of all ages celebrate by unwrapping a giant chocolate egg filled with a surprise inside.

-In Florence, thousands gather outside the Duomo of Santa Maria del Fiore after mass for the Scoppio del Carro, the explosion of the cart.
-A folk tradition that dates back to the 1500s, the ornately decorated cart is pulled by white oxen adorned with flowers.
+In Florence, thousands gather outside the Duomo of Santa Maria del Fiore after mass for the Scoppio del Carro (the explosion of the cart).
+This folk tradition dates back to the 1500s.
+An ornately decorated cart is pulled by white oxen adorned with flowers.
 Every year, Florentines use relics of the Holy Sepulcher housed in Santi Apostoli church to ignite the dove-shaped rocket carrying an olive branch.
 Symbolizing the Holy Spirit and peace, the colombina starts the explosion and, if all goes well, is said to bring a prosperous harvest and life to Florentines.